SunnyRo/React_Webapi/README.md

 # Fullstack app (react as frontend and asp.net core as backend)

-- This app have login and register pages\
+- Fullstack app thats use jwt(accessToken and refreshToken) for authentication
-- User get a token whenever they log in\
-- This token is used for authenticate (allow user to access some route and pages)\
-- Im still working on problems with restricted routes using the token. so login right now just gives user a token that will be saved in their browsers.
+- Implement role based authorization

+## Important!!!!

+- if you cant access the admin page, you need to go to the database and add "Admin" role to your user
+- you need to update UserRoles where UserId is foreignkey from Users table and RoleId is foreignkey from Roles table, for the id on the UserRoles table you dont need to enter anything just fill up other two tables and Enter.
+- The DummyRole and UserRole in My roles are just TEMP ROLES on the frontend (created there to quick fix bug) these roles are not actually stored in the database.

 ## Backend webapi